Computer Engineering Grad Got a Kick Out of Her Embry-Riddle Experience

-Computer Engineering graduate Holly Ross (‘19) knew she wanted to play collegiate soccer, and after meeting Embry-Riddle's coach and touring the campus, she knew it was the right place for her.
+A Computer Engineering graduate, Ross knew she wanted to play collegiate soccer, and after meeting Embry-Riddle's coach and touring the campus, she knew it was the right place for her.

 “Academically, I loved the small class sizes, access to labs and opportunities that are normally offered only to graduate students,” she said.
 “Athletically, I felt the soccer team was the right fit for me.”

-Ross is from a family of engineers and consulted them when choosing a major.
+Ross is from a family of engineers and consulted them when deciding on a major.

 “My dad was an electrical engineer, and I had an older sister and brother studying electrical engineering and computer science in college,” Ross explains.
 “I spoke with all of them about what they liked and found that since I was interested in both the hardware and software side of computers, the computer engineering degree at Embry-Riddle would perfectly give me both.”